 This post deals specifically with tort claims.
 For accident benefits, see this post.

 The intake process is the first step and also a crucial one in getting started!
 When an employee at Tony Lafazanis Personal Injury Law firm asks you questions to fill out an intake form, they are getting important information about you, your life before and after the accident/injury, and the incident itself.
 All of this information is crucial to getting to know you and building a strong case.

 Next, the team will work on building the case.
 This includes a chronology of life events, doctors’ appointments, physical therapy (if applicable), and anything else which might be helpful to show the court how this injury has affected you.
 While this step begins here, it is an ongoing process as you continue to receive treatment or perhaps experience long-term pain or other effects.
 The case should not be settled until your prognosis is clear, but building the case while a prognosis is still being determined is not uncommon.

-For a list of information and documents which may be helpful to building your case, check this blog post.
+For a list of information and documents which may be helpful to building your case, check every injured person needs know.

 3. STATEMENT OF CLAIM

 The Statement of Claim is an important document which your lawyer will file in Court, to preserve your rights.
-It contains information about the parties (for example, you are the plaintiff, while the opposing side is the defendant), the incident, and the relief that you and your lawyer are seeking.
+It contains information about the parties (for example, you are the plaintiff, while the opposing side is the defendant), the incident, and the relief you and your lawyer seek.
 The Claim usually needs to be filed within 2 years of the accident/injury.